Getting Started with Claude - Time-Saving Tips

 Claude is your training buddy.
 The final tip: once you've had a play with a few of these features, go back to Claude and ask it to create your own learning plan.

-That's exactly how I built the plan I use - based on information I'd fed Claude about my setup and goals.
+if you are a more advanced user and want to explore how I used re built the plan I use - based on information I'd fed Claude about my setup and goals.
 It's another easy way to get Claude to help you get started.

-🎬 For a full walk-through of how to build one, see Step 6 of the previous blog: "How to create your own training plan".
+🎬 Create your own - Includes link to a google document which you can copy/paste to create your own training plan including a full walk-through, see Step 6 of the previous blog: "How to create your own training plan".

 I genuinely believe that one hour spent looking at how you're currently working can save at least one hour every week, using tools already available - without needing any technical skills at all.